Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 • Internet connection

-Note: A common understanding here is that we must be sure that our access point is secure because there is the chance that it could be listening to your connection even before the connection is delivered to the tor network.
-You must be careful with the information stored in your browser and should use a privacy safe browser and secure device.
+Note: A common understanding here is that we must be sure that our access point is secure because there is a chance that it could be listening to your connection even before the connection is delivered to the Tor network.
+You must be careful with the information stored in your browser and should use a privacy-safe browser and secure device.

-First things first, I will explain how we will do our access point.
-We will use a raspberry pi as our access point and a wifi dongle in access point mode.
-For that we will use hostapd, have in mind that you will need a wifi dongle that has the necessary driver to setup hostapd.
+I will explain how we will make our access point.
+We will use a Raspberry Pi as our access point and a wifi dongle in access point mode.
+For that, we will use hostapd, keep in mind that you will need a wifi dongle with the necessary driver to set up hostapd.
 Then two more things, the tor network itself and dnsmasq to give the wifi clients an IP address.

-Before we start this endeavour, we need to setup the raspberry pi and enable ssh.
+Before we start this endeavor, we need to set up the Raspberry Pi and enable SSH.
 Go to raspbian downloads and download the operating system.
-After you have downloaded and burned the operating system to your ssd card.
-You can create a ssh file in the boot folder or use raspi-config to enable ssh.
+After you have downloaded and burned the operating system into your SD card.
+You can create an SSH file in the boot folder or use raspi-config to enable SSH.

 Now you can access it with ssh pi@raspberry and the default password raspberry.
-Change the default password, run passwd and insert the password for pi user.
-Just for sack of good pratices update and upgrade the system.
+Change the default password, run passwd, and insert the password for pi user.
+Just for the sack of good practices update and upgrade the system.

 We need two interfaces to serve the wifi clients and the internet connection.
 The eth0 interface will be used for our connection to the web and wlan0 to connect our wifi dongle.
-Add the following configuration the the /etc/network/interfaces:
+Add the following configuration to /etc/network/interfaces:

 auto lo